My Review of ‘Paid Surveys at Home’

 Quick Summary of Paid Surveys at Home

-Pros: The site can be accessed for free, enabling you to see what it offers on a bare bones basis.
+The Good: The site can be accessed for free, enabling you to see what it offers on a bare bones basis.

-Cons: The site is, like many survey sites, overhyped and full of dubious work-at-home opportunities.
+The Bad: The site is, like many survey sites, overhyped and full of dubious work-at-home opportunities.
 You'll also have a tough time getting a hold of anyone for a refund or other issue.

-Our Recommendation: While there's no harm in accessing this system for free, think twice before you spend any money here.
+The Bottom Line: While there's no harm in accessing this system for free, think twice before you spend any money here.

 Taking online surveys will never replace your full-time job, or even your part-time job, for that matter.
 However, there are plenty of sites popping up with claims to the contrary.

 One such site is ‘Paid Surveys at Home.’

 The survey sales page is rather short, at least in comparison to other survey sites.
 The Paid Surveys at Home site also features no big splashy claims about making $3,000/week or other such nonsense.
 There are some items I didn’t like, however.

 1. The potential earnings calculator.

 Many scam sites feature potential earnings calculators to give you a dopamine rush while you consider how much money you could potentially earn.
 Of course, all this money is theoretical, and even the disclaimer at the bottom of the calculator says so.
 In my opinion, these calculators just waste valuable sales page space while giving you false hopes of big earnings.